AI Visibility Audit: How to Audit Your Site for AI Search Visibility

-Open ChatGPT or Perplexity and ask:
+Before the full audit, establish your baseline.
+Open ChatGPT and Perplexity and ask:

 "best {{your category}} companies"